-A. Units, components and programming offered under this Section shall be covered by a 1 year parts and labor warranty for malfunctions resulting from defects in materials and workmanship from the date of substantial completion.
+A. Units, components and programming offered under this Section shall be covered by a 1 year parts and labor warranty for malfunctions resulting from defects in materials and workmanship.
+Warranty shall begin upon acceptance by the Owner, from the date of substantial completion.